oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data-short.md

 Now we are ready to prepare the data.

 ## Task 3: Create a data flow to load a new table to analyze customer sales

+>**Note:** In this environment, a Data Transforms project and an empty data flow have been pre-created.
+You will update the existing data flow to perform the data transformations required.

 1. Click on the **Projects** button on the left side